Discover the hidden treasures of this coastal Egyptian gem.

 Plan Your Western Mediterranean Cruise

 If you are planning more than one stop, you can explore the full journey in my Western Mediterranean Cruise guide.
 You’ll also find top ports, highlights, and simple tips.
-These will help keep your trip stress-free, and also combine European coastal cities.
-Also with North Africal ports, Spain, Portugal, Egypt, Turkey, Italy and France.
-In addition, you can save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.
+These will help keep your trip stress-free, and also combine European coastal cities, North Africal ports, Spain, Portugal, Egypt, Turkey, Italy and France.
+You can also save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.
 Also visit our Alexandria Port Guide here.

 Jump to What You Need: